tachiyomiorg/website/src/help/guides/creating-backups.md

 You can do this by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_backup"/> and then selecting **Create legacy backup** and select a location to save it.
 :::

-Legacy Backups are intended for versions of Tachiyomi older than 0.10.7 or versions of Tachiyomi based on versions older than 0.10.7.
+Legacy Backups are intended for versions of Tachiyomi, or forks based on versions, older than 0.10.7.

 ## Restoring